My name is Ken Tucker. I’m a guy from Indiana.

 Thanks to my younger siblings I learned at an early age that having kids was hard work and expensive.
 Seeing that I was 10 and 8 years older than both respectfully I was a live in baby sitter during my teenage years.
 Which definitely kept me out of trouble, close to home, and strengthened my belief that having a kid when you’re still a kid leads to a harder life.
 But, I was never looking for trouble, and I knew at a young age that I never wanted to be a parent until I was close to 30.
 I exceeded that modest goal by 5 years.

-I’ve lived in every type of “home” a person in America could at this point in my life; trailers, apartments, a townhouse, rental homes in college, and finally my dream of a nice single family unit now.
-Heck, I have even slept outside on two separate occasions with nothing but the clothes on my back.
-I missed curfew.
-Which is crazy considering I never really had one.
-I’m not kidding.
+I’ve lived in every type of “home” a person in America could at this point in my life.
+Growing up we rented trailers, apartments, and homes.
+I grew up in single family, multi family, mixed family, and multi generational settings.
+Heck, I have even slept outside with nothing but the clothes on my back.
+I’ve slept in cars, on benches, under bleachers, the ground, and with my back against trees.

 I used sports as a distraction from my life and a place to focus my teenage and adolescent angst.
 Watching, playing, reading, and obsessing over them.
 I did better than most on the field of play.
 Sports gave me a path to a higher education that I truly never even considered before I started getting recruited to play at the college level.
 My body began breaking down before ever actually playing in college.
 But, because of sports and some sound advice from my guidance counselor and “Coach” I inadvertently had an opportunity to pursue a diploma.

-After 12 years in education my wife and I decided that my 11 year teaching career (2007-2018) within Noblesville Schools should come to an end.
+After 12 years as a public educator my wife and I decided that my teaching career should come to an end.
 The decision was easy after crunching the numbers and weighing the pros and cons of being a stay at home parent.
-It was a simple equation.
+It was empathy meets economics.

 My salary just slightly > the cost of child care for our daughtersAfter 12 years in education